ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

 }
 ```

 A function to transfer from a pool account to an array of receivers an array of amounts makes perfect sense.
-There are many use cases in which you'll want to distribute tokens from a single source to multiple destinations, such as payroll, airdrops, etc. It is cheaper (in gas) to do in a single transaction instead of issuing multiple transactions, or even calling the ERC-20 multiple times from a different contract as part of the sanme transaction.
+There are many use cases in which you'll want to distribute tokens from a single source to multiple destinations, such as payroll, airdrops, etc. It is cheaper (in gas) to do in a single transaction instead of issuing multiple transactions, or even calling the ERC-20 multiple times from a different contract as part of the same transaction.

 However, `dropNewTokens` doesn't do that.
 It emits [`Transfer` events](https://eips.ethereum.org/EIPS/eip-20#transfer-1), but does not actually transfer any tokens.
 There is no legitimate reason to confuse offchain applications by telling them of a transfer that did not really happen.